 RPaaS supports UDP traffic via a VPN connection between the instance and the Automate server (the Automate server receives a software client that dials out to the proxy instance).
 This is not enabled by default; if this functionality is desired for Automate heartbeat traffic, please submit a ticket to support.

 To configure Automate to use the proxy for UDP traffic, the redirector address must be changed to point to the RPaaS instance in the dashboard.
-Please note that this is a global setting; we advise waiting until agent testing has been completed before modifying this setting.
+Please note that this is a global setting and has implications for CW SSO; we advise waiting until agent testing has been completed before modifying this setting.

 Additional details about VPN configuration can be found here.

 Once the proxy instance has been provisioned and configured, it’s time to test it.
 The primary objectives are to verify that the performance of the web/desktop clients is still adequate and that agents can communicate correctly (and that GeoIP/TLS/IPS settings are tuned as needed).